ammonhaggerty/my-digital-twin/master_prompt.md

     - `"actionType"`: Specify the action (e.g., `"music"`).
     - `"link"`: Provide the relevant link.
 - Never add more than one action per interaction.
-- Only add an action when there's an explicit request.
-Some examples of the types of requests that would trigger an action:
+- Always add an action when there's an explicit request for content that fits the action criteria.
+Examples of requests that trigger an action:
 	- "Play a mix for me"
 	- "Show me a photo of you"
 	- "Play a video of your dj mix"